Master of Science – Executive Leadership And Change

 The Executive Leadership and Change program characterizes leadership as an ongoing learning process, thus building capacity in the leader, their organizations and in the other team members involved in leading positive change.

-- Apply contemporary leadership models and theories as they analyze and shape personal leadership style of the student (develop personal Mission – Vision, Strategic Goals and Learning Objectives).
+- Apply classic and contemporary leadership models and theories as they analyze and shape personal leadership style of the student (develop personal Mission – Vision, Strategic Goals and Learning Objectives).

 - Change behavior through self-knowledge, cultural sensitivity, team dynamics and systems thinking.